This story was originally published by ArtsATL.

 In “Cultivate,” Ibarra Rizo documents intimate moments of work and play, as well as the many distinctive ways migrant communities in the South use and occupy space and land.
 His work captures efforts to put down roots, showing the creativity and ingenuity people use to transform their environments, delineating their resilience and style in the face of hardship and marginalization.

-His recent Working Artist Project show at MOCA GA included images of political violence, with prints of security footage of the arrest of Virgilio Aguilar Mendez (the Guatemalan farmworker who, in March, was cleared of charges in the heart-attack death of a Florida sheriff’s officer) alongside his portraits, providing a stark commentary on the struggles faced by migrant communities.
-“Cultivate” seemingly offers a more introspective, more personal search through the same fraught fields.
+His recent Working Artist Project show at the Museum of Contemporary Art of Georgia included images of political violence, with his portraits of everyday life interspersed with prints of security footage of the arrest of Virgilio Aguilar Mendez — the Guatemalan farmworker who was cleared in March of charges in the heart attack death of a Florida sheriff’s officer.
+The juxtaposition provides a stark commentary on the struggles faced by migrant communities, as “Cultivate” offers a more introspective, more personal search through the same fraught fields.

 Credit: Photo courtesy of Wolfgang Gallery